 Photographs

-Photographs of the damage to the motor vehicles involved in the collision, the crash scene, and your injuries can be compelling evidence to show to the insurance adjuster and jury.
+Photographs of the damage to the motor vehicles involved in the auto collision, the crash scene, and your injuries can be compelling evidence to show to the insurance adjuster and jury.
 In addition, they could help a knowledgeable car accident attorney prove the other driver’s negligence.

 Surveillance or Traffic Camera Footage